audreyqyfu/mrpc/README.md

 References:

 1. Md.
-Bahadur Badsha, Audrey Qiuyan Fu.
-Learning causal biological networks with the principle of Mendelian randomization.
-Frontiers in Genetics 2019, 10(460).
+Bahadur Badsha, Audrey Qiuyan Fu (2019) Learning causal biological networks with the principle of Mendelian randomization.
+Frontiers in Genetics.
+10:460.

 2. Md.
-Bahadur Badsha, Evan A Martin, Audrey Qiuyan Fu.
-MRPC: An R package for accurate inference of causal graphs.  arXiv.
-1806.01899.
+Bahadur Badsha, Evan A Martin, Audrey Qiuyan Fu (2021) MRPC: An R package for inference of causal graphs.
+Frontiers in Genetics.
+12:651812.

 ## Installation